mkrosnicki/mk_l_s_n/README.md

 # DEV-TEST

+## Introduction

 Hi,

-This is my solution for three tasks given by you.
+This is my solution for three tasks prepared by you.
 As suggested in the description, this is simple console application.
 I hope it provides correct results :)

+## How to build

 In order to run it just load it to your IDE, download dependecies via Maven and you are ready to go.

+## How to run

-Starting point is class `com.mkrosnicki.Main`.
+Starting point is Main() method in `com.mkrosnicki.Main`.